 One important caveat: our database includes wallets with very different levels of diversification.
 Fetterman has one position (GOOG).
 Cleo Fields has 10 positions across tech.
 Buffett has 15+.
 Aggregating across all of them treats each wallet equally, which may overweight concentrated portfolios.

-Still, the patterns are clear enough across 57 wallets and 232 positions to draw meaningful conclusions about where smart money is — and isn’t — positioned.
+Still, the patterns are clear enough across 57 wallets and 232 positions to draw meaningful conclusions about where smart money is positioned, and where it isn’t.

 For individual portfolio breakdowns, see our politician ranking or fund analysis.
-For the full methodology, check the congressional trading guide.
+To compare the most popular stocks across smart money, check our dedicated analysis.
+You can also explore the best tools for tracking politician trades.